mofrim/42-minishell/Readme.md

 - **[2024-11-14 21:59]** Now i really want to start working on this.
 A first
   checklist:

-  - [x] display the prompt
+  + [x] display the prompt
-  - [ ] implement signal handling,
+  + [ ] implement signal handling,
-    - [ ] handle Ctrl-D like bash
+    + [ ] handle Ctrl-D like bash
-    - [x] that is handle Ctrl-C in a correct way
+    + [x] that is handle Ctrl-C in a correct way

 - **[2024-11-19 01:39]** Well.. the main output of todays.. "coding": there are version of bash (on nix bash_interactive) which are build with and linked against readline.
 With those hitting ctrl-d on a non-empty input line does nothing.
 For those bash versions which are not linked against readline ctrl-d behaves different.
-More like explained in the readline-manpage. needs some more: 🤔 ... but not too much. next: parsing!
+More like explained in the readline-manpage. needs some
+  more: 🤔 ... but not too much. next: parsing!

+- **[2024-11-20 12:00]** Some observations relevant for syntax checking /
+  parsing:
+  - `echo "blabla" | < bindvoutside.log wc -w` is the same as `echo "blabla" |
+    wc -w < bindvoutside.log`. so '|' followed by '<' is allowed.
+The same holds for '>'
+  - Something like `echo "blabal" | | cat` is not allowed -> *bash: syntax error near unexpected token `|'*

+  So.
+That said how to parse a prompt like: `< infile cat | wc -w > out`?
+  **RULE**: every word after a '<' is considered to be a input_file to cmd.